zarovv12/exercise/README.md

 looped the elements using the predefined column names, pushed the values to the html builder stream and with that i created the html file.

+In real envs, the security of the libraries need to be checked.

 ### Prerequisites
 * Checked on amazon linux version 2.
 * C++ version 14.